 - Add cream; heat through.
 Puree soup using an immersion blender.
 Or, cool soup slightly and puree in batches in a blender; return to pan and heat through.
+If desired, top with roasted pumpkin seeds and fried sage leaves.
 Yield: 10 servings (2-1/2 quarts).

 Originally published as Smooth & Creamy Pumpkin Soup in Taste of Home's Holiday & Celebrations Cookbook Annual 2017, p94